Best Car Insurance in Massachusetts

 Car Insurance in Massachusetts with Poor Credit

-Massachusetts is one of three states in America that does not permit insurance companies to consider credit score when calculating insurance premiums.
+Massachusetts is one of three states in America that does not permit insurance companies to consider credit scores when calculating insurance premiums.

 Statistically, drivers with low credit scores are riskier to insure than drivers with high credit scores.
 In most states, insurance companies check your credit-based insurance score, then use this number to calculate rates.
 Drivers with bad credit scores will pay more because they’re more likely to cause an accident or make a claim, statistically speaking.

-Fortunately for drivers with low credit, Massachusetts is one of three states (along with Hawaii and California) that has banned the use of credit scores for insurance.
+Fortunately for drivers with low credit, Massachusetts is one of three states (along with Hawaii and California) that has banned using credit scores for insurance.
 Whether you have high or low credit, it won’t impact rates in Massachusetts.
 The top five companies below are the same as our top five companies at the top of our list:

 - Plymouth Rock: $842

 - The Hanover: $1,001

 SR-22 Insurance in Massachusetts